 An Alexandria tradition for more than two decades, Art Safari returns for a day of hands-on activities for kids and families.
-Dozens of artists lead budding arts enthusiasts in 12 hands-on projects from plein air painting to silkscreen printing.
-Get messy constructing a giant papier-mâché tiger or squishing clay between your fingers.
-The Art League and the Alexandria Archaeological Museum will offer even more engaging programming.
+Dozens of artists lead budding arts enthusiasts in hands-on projects throughout the building.
+Get messy constructing a giant papier-mâché elephant or squishing clay between your fingers.
+The Art League, Alexandria Archaeological Museum, and Torpedo Factory Artists’ Association will offer even more engaging programming.

 Children should wear clothing that can get a little dirty.
 Most activities are appropriate for kindergarten age, with parental supervision, through middle school.